kimjereen/kimjereen/README.md

 ### Hi there!
 It's me @kimjereen <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 <p align = "justify"> I am Kim Jereen M. Barroquillo, a student who is new to programming.
 I started a GitHub account to learn more about the Tech Community and to familiarize myself with how it operates, as I'll become one of them in the future.
-I'd love to create my own programs one day in order to contribute and share knowledge.
+I'd love to create my own programs one day and able to contribute and share knowledge.
 Nice to meet you! </p>

 ### About Me:

-- 👀 I’m interested in Software and Web Development, Digital Designing, Editting and other fun stuff.
+- 👀 I’m interested in Web Design & Development, UX Design, Editing and other IT stuff.
 - 🌱 I’m currently studying different Programming languages.
 - ☕ I'm working on putting together my first ever website.
 - 💞️ I'm thrilled to be officially part of this community.